Backup158/DarktideBetterDescriptionsUwuify/README.md

    Including the full path to the file if you skipped step 1

-6. Delete the original EDM file (not the backup) and rename uwu_EDM.lua to the original file name
+6. Delete the original EDM text source files (not the backup) and rename uwu_OriginalName.lua to the original file name

    If you skipped Step 1, move the generated file to the EDM folder